nosas/blog/toonvision/classification/article.md

 ### Loss function

 Our first model is classifying between two classes, therefore we'll use the `binary_crossentropy` loss function.
-The later models will be more complex - classifying 4 or 32 classes - so we'll use the `categorical_crossentropy` loss function.
+The later models will be more complex - classifying 4 or 32 classes - so we'll use the `[sparse_]categorical_crossentropy` loss function.

 ### Optimizer